 All staff within our academy are particularly important as they are in a position to identify concerns at the earliest opportunity and provide help to children to prevent concerns from escalating.

 All our staff are aware of the early help process and understand their role in this.
 This includes being able to identify emerging problems to recognise children who may benefit from early help.
 Staff know in the first instance to discuss their concerns with the DSL and understand they may be required to support other agencies and professionals in assessments for early help.
-Families in need of support will be invited into the academy to meet with XXXXX who will then support the family in the most appropriate way such as by signposting them to various services.
+Families in need of support will be invited into the academy to meet with Joanne Provines who will then support the family in the most appropriate way such as by signposting them to various services.

 Safeguarding Training – staff and volunteers

-All our staff are aware of systems within XXX academy which are explained to them as part of staff induction, including our child protection policy; the employee code of conduct and the role of the DSL and Keeping Children Safe in Education 20243.
+All our staff are aware of systems within Rainbow Forge Primary Academy which are explained to them as part of staff induction, including our child protection policy; the employee code of conduct and the role of the DSL and Keeping Children Safe in Education 2024.

 Our academy utilises an induction checklist when staff join the academy which includes the matters identified above together with other policy and procedural information.

-All our staff receive safeguarding and child protection training which is updated at least annually.
-In addition to this training all staff members receive child protection and safeguarding updates when required, .
+All our staff receive safeguarding and child protection training from Sheffield Children Safeguarding Partnership which is updated every three years.
+In addition to this training all staff members receive child protection and safeguarding updates when required, but at least annually in the L.E.A.D. start of year INSET.
 The training that staff receive including online safety training, is integrated, aligned and considered as part of the whole academy safeguarding approach and wider staff training and curriculum planning.
-(ADD SPECIFIC TRAINING DETAILS)
+This is mapped on a training spreadsheet.
+Specific areas of safeguarding are refreshed on a 3-year cycle.

 The CPD programme is reviewed to ensure that all the knowledge staff need is included and, perhaps more importantly, that they understand how it is to be implemented.

 All our staff are aware of the process for making referrals to children’s social care and for statutory assessments under the Children Act 1989 and understand the role they may have in these assessments.

-Clarify, how you help them to understand their role and the opportunities available, including any partnership work especially with social care and the local arrangements put in place by XXXX Safeguarding Children Partnership (XSCP) and know how to access the XSCP website and training opportunities.
+The DSL team regularly share the Sheffield Safeguarding Hub number and this is promoted on posters throughout the academy.

 All staff know what to do if a child is raising concerns or makes a disclosure of abuse, neglect and/or exploitation.
 Staff will maintain appropriate confidentiality whilst liaising with the DSL and children’s social care.
 Staff will never promise a child that they will not tell anyone about a disclosure or allegation, recognising this may not be in the best interest of the child.

 Staff responsibilities